Therapy for Disociation

 55-minute session

 Dissociation can feel like a frightening and confusing experience.
 Whatever level of dissociation you may be experiencing, I am here to support you and wholeheartedly believe that relief is possible.
 I support clients who experience dissociation (including OSDD and DID) to increase an understanding of what is happening in their bodies and minds.
-Structural Dissociation Theory, Polyvagal Theory, and parts work shape my trauma-informed lens when working with clients with dissociative symptoms.
+Parts work and Polyvagal Theory shape my trauma-informed lens when working with clients with dissociative symptoms.
 I prioritize safety and connection with my clients, and you can expect a relational approach in which we build a foundation of trust to support our work together.

 LET’S FACE THIS TOGETHER.